 Everybody hates robocalls, but most people don't do anything about it.
 That's a big mistake, because each call could be worth up to $1,500.

+"So Grateful."
 Laurence helped me get the money I deserve.

 The Telephone Consumer Protection Act was designed to defend us against the continual harassment of invasive telemarketing calls, advertising text messages and, at one point in history, marketing-related faxes.
 This federal law prevents advertisers, credit card companies and other businesses from spamming our phones with useless noise, in part by imposing stiff penalties and fines on companies who violate the law.